izzy2lost/UnrealEngineUWP/Engine/Source/Programs/Horde/Docs/Faq.md

 No. Each feature is optional, and any disabled features do not incur any costs.

-## Why would I use Horde for build automation, rather than an established build automation system like Jenkins or TeamCity?
+## Why would I use Horde for build automation rather than Jenkins or TeamCity?

 Most build automation systems are purposefully generic, allowing you to run any sort of workfload on them.

 That leaves a lot of plumbing for build ops teams to do; writing build scripts, managing artifact transfers between agents to implement parallelism, setting up stores for final artifacts, implementing a way to manage the allocation of network-connected devkits and mobile devices for build agents and so on.

 What's more, the resulting system is not very smart.
 You may have notifications for build failures, but it requires